-If I had to rank from most favorite to least all gardening tasks, watering from a hose would come in dead last.
+If I had to rank from most favorite to least all gardening tasks, distributing water from a hose would come in dead last.
 Rain barrels caught my attention a long time ago because they offer the opportunity to store water where its needed without too much assistance from a hose.

 I started with a converted garbage can (bad idea).
 Then came an old compost barrel.
 Eventually, Santa Claus delivered two rain barrels one December morning.
 Then we added rain diverters to some downspouts.
-Finally, my rain barrel operation was in business and its been very helpful.
+Finally, my rain barrel operation was in business and it has been most helpful!

 How to Select a Rain Barrel